• Skip to primary navigation

 Do you need a scale to make pour over coffee?

 Yes!
-Using a scale is one of the most important tools in brewing a delicious cup of pour over coffee.
-You don’t need a fancy scale, but you do need a scale to measure the amount of coffee and the amount of water.
+Using a scale is one of the most important tools in brewing a delicious cup coffee using this. method.
+You don't need a fancy scale, but you do need a scale to get the right pour over coffee ratio.

-How do you grind coffee (grind size) for pour over coffee?
+What's the best grind size for pour over coffee?

 The coffee grind size for pour over coffee should be about the same grind size as coarse ground black pepper.
 If you have a hard time eyeing it, pick up some coffee and rub it between two fingers to get a feel.